Yesterday, I talked about the benefits and basic steps to setting up a ‘listening station’ using iGoogle.

 Technorati: Real-time search for blogs and other media by keyword(s).
 Includes popularity indexes, too.

-Social Mention: Social media search engine for user-generated content such as blogs, comments, bookmarks, events, news, videos, etc.
+Brand Monitoring Tool: Social media search engine for user-generated content such as blogs, comments, bookmarks, events, news, videos, etc.

 TweetMeme: TweetMeme aggregates all the popular links on Twitter to determine which are most popular.
 It also categorizes tweets into Categories, Subcategories and Channels, and displays the number of re-tweets.
 Includes an overall RSS feed but not one based on an individual search.